rafigk2v9c/APKdevastate/README.md

 Example Usage-

-The first apk is the malicious one
+The first apk is the malicious one.

+The second one is the safe one.

 [Click here to Download Demo Video](https://github.com/rafigk2v9c/APKdevastate/blob/master/ss/demo.mp4?raw=true)